Table of Contents

 alt text

-Before running, make sure to read the official headset instructions to understand how a scene with a headset SDK should be configured and run.
+Before running, make sure to read the headset's official instructions to understand how a scene with a headset SDK should be configured and run.

 Configure frame source